Sharpen your business savvy and experience the entrepreneurship process. Come home ready to take the next steps on your entrepreneurial journey.

 Topics for your college essays, experience to inform your future career, and a Business Proposal showing off your entrepreneurial ideas.

 Return with greater self-confidence, independence, and improved communication and leadership skills.
-Enjoy a broader worldview and friends of different backgrounds from across the U.S.
+Enjoy a broader worldview and diverse friendships from across the U.S.

 Hours of Expert Instruction

 Weeks Pursuing Your Passion

 Welcome to Dublin, a stunning medieval city with a diverse cultural scene.